Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 The lake’s elevation of 5,400 feet can cause access issues due to snow, but early post-ice-out moments offer prime fishing.
 Boaters should be cautious of low water levels later in the season.

-Best Time of Year to Visit Sparks Lake Oregon
+When to Visit Sparks Lake Oregon

 A panorama of Sparks Lake.